rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

     -   the password is `sdn`

 > [!NOTE]
-> In case you are stuck, you may verify the corresponding step with the system with IP `10.230.3.154`
+> In case you are stuck, you may verify the corresponding step with the system with IP `10.230.3.154` using SSH.

 ## 0.2 Installing packages